oqpio/oqpio/readme.md

 This `run` command creates shared volumes on the host for the following folders: modules, libraries, backups, sites, themes, tmp and log, to keep your installed modules, themes, and media content when starting a new container and to allow backups and logs to be accessed from the host.

-Fill in the xxx in the EXAMPLE files and remove .EXAMPLE from the file name before running.
+Fill in the xxx in the EXAMPLE files and remove .EXAMPLE from the filenames before running.

 ```
 docker build -t oqpio/drupalapp:8.4.x .